Linux

 nano

-A text editor similar to Notepad.
+A simple text editor similar to Notepad.

 vim